How to clean concrete before sealing

 If you wear correct protective clothing, gloves and eye protection and take care not to splash, the best way to apply the acid is with a long handled paint roller with a deep pile cover.
 Apply it liberally and slowly enough to prevent a spray.

-After applying the acid/water mix and before it dries thoroughly water jet clean the concrete by blasting it with 3,000 psi close to the concrete, rinsing is not good enough to remove the surface particles and a rotary jet (like a lawnmower) is the best way.
+After applying the acid/water mix and before it dries thoroughly water jet clean the concrete by blasting it with 3,000 psi close to the concrete with a fan jet, rinsing is not good enough to remove the surface particles and a rotary jet (like a lawnmower) is the best way.
 When the concrete is dry apply the first coat of paint.

 Shot blasting – hire a professional